 You should document all of the time you lost with your child while you were getting better and recovering from the virus, and you should communicate your ideas about making up this time to your co-parent.
 It should be expected that there will be some back and forth in disagreement about how to make up this time best.
 It is doubtful that your court orders will prescribe how to do this, and it will be incumbent upon you in your co-parent to determine the best way to make up this time.

 Disruptions to child support during the coronavirus pandemic

-The next phone call you should make in relation to your child support situation is to the opposite nature in general.
-The office of the attorney general should be made aware that you will not be able to make your child support payment next month due to a loss of your job and the subsequent loss of income. while the office of the attorney general does not represent you nor your coherent in front of family court judges it can Help in situations like this if you need to work out a temporary repayment schedule with your Co parent.
-This could help you to avoid an enforcement case where both your Co parent and the opposite the attorney general has issues with your inability to pay child support.
+The next phone call you should make about your child support situation is the opposite in general.
+The attorney general's office should be made aware that you will not be able to make your child support payment next month due to a loss of your job and the subsequent loss of income.
+While the attorney general's office does not represent you, nor you're coherent in front of family court judges, it can help in situations like this if you need to work out a temporary repayment schedule with your Co-parent.
+This could help you avoid an enforcement case where both your Co-parent and the opposite attorney general have issues with your inability to pay child support.

 When is it necessary to file an enforcement case in a Texas family law matter?

 This is the $1,000,000 question that we need to answer as we conclude today's blog post.
 My point in spending so much time on What situations are avoidable by direct communication and negotiation with your co-parent was to show that it is not always necessary to file an enforcement case to arrive at solutions that work well for all parties and your children.
 An enforcement case can be lengthy, expensive, and difficult to proceed with.
 That's not to say that you shouldn't pursue this as an option if your situation requires it.
 However, if it can be avoided, you absolutely should negotiate as much as possible to do so with your co-parent.